stintosestudios/forFrame/README.md

 The forFrame method is where the expressions that define the animation will be written.
 For each frame the main forFrame method will be called passing the current value of the inner state object that can be accessed via the this keyword.

+    forFrame : function () {

+        var pt = this.parts['box'];

+        // just a simple move of the box along the y axis from 0 to 200 pixels pt.y = 0 + 200 * this.percentDone;
+        pt.x = 0;

+    }

 ### Sections

 An animation will sometimes work out fine with a single for frame method, and will therefor not require the use of sections.
 However there will likely be times where you will want to use more than one for frame method at different times within the span of the animation.
 This is where sections come into play.
 It is a standard way to defined at what frame percentage a certain method is to be used, and for how long.

-Here is a quick demo to get started with sections.
+Here is a quick copy and paste demo to get started with sections.

     scene({